Berglund gets hat trick, lifts Blues over Canadiens 4-2

 After a long stretch of play in St. Louis' zone, Nathan Beaulieu's shot went in off Pacioretty at 12:55 for the Canadiens captain's 28th of the season.

 Berglund got his second of the game with 25 seconds left in the period on a shot through a screen.
-He added an empty netter to complete the hat trick at 18:59 of the third, as Perron left the puck for him to tap in the goal.
+He added an empty-netter to complete the hat trick at 18:59 of the third, as Perron left the puck for him to tap in the goal.

+''I probably owe him one,'' Berglund said of Perron. ''That was really nice of him to let that one go to me.''

 NOTES: Canadiens C Tomas Plekanec played his 900th NHL game. ...
 Blues C Paul Stastny sat out with a lower-body injury suffered Thursday in Toronto. ...
 Montreal RW Brendan Gallagher, out since Jan.
 7 with a broken hand, is scheduled to return Sunday night in Boston.
 Carey Price is expected to start in goal for that game. ...
 A moment of silence was held before the game for former Detroit Red Wings owner Mike Ilitch, who died this week.